mwgg/i3phtatus/README.md

 }
 ```

 All modules must return an array with at least a `full_text` element, containing the desired output.
 Should it be necessary to color the output, an element `color` should be added, containing a hex value.
-Standard "good" and "bad" colors are defined in the config file and may be referenced by adding the `$config` variable to the function scope:
+Standard "good", "bad" and "warn" colors are defined in the config file and may be referenced by adding the `$config` variable to the function scope:

 ```php
 function module_awesome_stuff($module_options) {